Lecture Evenings @ The Clockhouse

 Licensed Bar & Raffle

-at The Clockhouse
+or direct from The Clockhouse

 The lecture focuses on the bugging of Hitler’s generals at Trent Park, North London.
 Dr.Helen Fry is an author and historian who has written and edited over 25 books.
 Her work covers the Social History of WW2.
 British Intelligence and the secret war, espionage, spies and M19 escape and evasion.
 Helen undertakes consultancy work for documentary companies and as a consultant historian for location filming of WWII scenes for several TV channels including BBC, ITV and Channel 4.
 She is an ambassador for the Museum of Military Intelligence at Milton Bryan, Buckinghamshire.